ihom3/SocialTap/Sprint3.md

 - Wrote new tests in Cypress to ensure all new functions are working properly

-- Improved navigation with a sidebar and clickable logo
-- Added the following links to the sidebar navigation:
-    * Dashboard
-    * Home
-    * Example Page

 We plan to potentially move the login button to the sidebar navigation in the next sprint and add different buttons for other functions.
 ### Unit Tests